shengemma/getandcleandata_asswk4/codebook.md

-Similar data are merged using rbind() function. e.g. Training and test data of X, Y and subject are merged.
+Similar data are merged using rbind() function. e.g. Training and test data of x, y and sj(as for "Subject) are merged.

 Columns with meaures MEAN and STANDARD DEVIATION are extracted from the dataset.